How to Get Your Six-Month Old Sleeping Through The Night

 It might be time to invest in blackout curtains.
 Light is stimulating to the brain, so any sunlight creeping in can easily wake them up.

 The ideal temperature for baby’s sleep environment is 68 to 72 degrees.
 Body temperature impacts not only sleep onset but also the sleep quality and the time spent in restorative sleep stages.
-Of course, families live in different climates and babies can and do sleep soundly when dressed accordingly

-Get some good overnight diapers
+Oh, and get some good overnight diapers.

 If you want a practical example of how to approach sleep with a six-month old, here are two sleep schedules from two of my recent clients:

-Sample 1:
+Sleep Schedule Sample 1:

 • Wake up: 7:00 AM